Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland Remake NSFW Downloads.md

 - U = Surrender
 - ( Plus Key next to Enter Key ) = Show Sex Attributes
 - Shift+U= Open NAF Main Menu

+# Manual Settings after Character Creation

+## Run MCM Settings Recorder = Sandland Remake NSFW

+## Scroll down to find Commonwealth Captives Outfit Injector, head to Global Settings, click Inject All Clothing and wait for a message box to pop-up telling you that the outfit injection is done.

+## Go to Liga and turn of the Scriped Hotkey, but keep the bottom one on H. The one on G must be turned off so the Item Wheel works on G instead.

+## Go to Baka Wait Anywhere MCM and set the Hotkey to T.